jimohabdol/k8s-resource-watcher/README.md

 - `SMTP_HOST`: SMTP server hostname
 - `SMTP_PORT`: SMTP server port
+- `SMTP_USE_AUTH`: Set to "true" if authentication is required
-- `SMTP_USERNAME`: SMTP username
+- `SMTP_USERNAME`: SMTP username (only needed if authentication is enabled)
-- `SMTP_PASSWORD`: SMTP password
+- `SMTP_PASSWORD`: SMTP password (only needed if authentication is enabled)
 - `FROM_EMAIL`: Sender email address
 - `TO_EMAIL`: Recipient email address

 ### Kubernetes Secrets

-When running in Kubernetes, sensitive data can be stored in a Secret:
+When running in Kubernetes with authentication enabled, sensitive data can be stored in a Secret:

 ```yaml
 apiVersion: v1